 Event details

-Ideal for a midday escape or a moment of calm in your day, these bite-sized performances take place every Wednesday from 27 May to 1 July.
+Perfect for a quick escape, a quiet reset or a shared cultural moment, these bite-sized performances take place every Wednesday from 19 August to 23 September.

-No bookings required – simply drop in and experience the harmony of live music and art.
+No bookings are required.
+Simply drop in, settle in and enjoy the harmony of live music surrounded by art.

 This event is part of our Art+ program.
 The program offers a mix of events and activities that invite you to experience the gallery in new and creative ways, including artist talks, film screenings, workshops and live music surrounded by art.